staticjacm/realm/issues.md

-* Entity not updating correctly
+* Entity might not be switching areas correctly again